NewViewNewBeginning/Project-02-Code-Institute/README.md

 - __Results area__

-  - When you type number value into input and convert it result will show just junder input field and picture will also change depand of result or type of value converted.
+  - When you type number value into input and convert it result will show just under input field and picture will also change depand of result or type of value converted.

 ![Result](https://github.com/NewViewNewBeginning/Project-02-Code-Institute/blob/main/assets/readme-img/converter-other-img-scr.png)